Infidelity is a major life trauma

 Grieve the loss.
 Both partners have experienced a deep loss.
 Their hopes and dreams for their relationship have been forever damaged.

 Accept responsibility and demonstrate true remorse.
 The partner who cheated must acknowledge their full responsibility rather than blaming their partner.
-They must recognize and take responsibility for the pain they caused their partner and demonstrate their deep remorse.
+They must take responsibility for the damage they’ve done to their partner and demonstrate their deep remorse.

 Understand the causes of the affair.
 The partners must work together to understand what led to the affair and how they can prevent a reoccurrence.
 This is about understanding the strengths and weaknesses of the marriage - not about placing blame.

 Commitment to change.
-Infidelity has changed your relationship—it can never go back to the way it was.
-Therefore, both partners must make a commitment to work toward not only healing the rift but also building a new and stronger relationship.
-Both partners need to be committed to change because the marriage has to change.
+Infidelity has changed the marriage—it can never go back to the way it was.
+Therefore, both partners must make a commitment to not only work to heal the rift but also to build a new relationship.

 Stay open and connected.
 Affair recovery can be a slow process, full of ups and downs.
 One of the greatest challenges is finding a way to remain open and connected as you work through the pain.